ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/drews/am_01_drews.md

 - AI helping the education systems of developing nations
 - Further polarisation of politics due to AI
 - The role of AI in psychology
-- Data visualisation of wealth inequality of world
+- Wealth inequality of world
-- Data visualisation of the 1%
+- Exploring the 1%
+- Visualisation of
+- Art mixing tech and ceramics
+- Visualisation of world supply chain

 ## **Task 01.03 - Topic Selection**